nachocaru/xaprb.com/content/blog/2010-02-20-mk-query-digest-now-supports-postgres-logs.md

   - log analysis
   - PostgreSQL
 ---
 Maatkit does more than just MySQL.
-I&#8217;ve just committed a new version of [mk-query-digest, a powerful log analysis tool][1], with support for Posgtres logs, in both syslog and stderr format.
-I&#8217;m hoping that people will give this a spin in the real world.
-I have lots of test cases, but that&#8217;s never enough; I&#8217;m looking for people to crunch their logs and let me know if anything breaks.
+I've just committed a new version of [mk-query-digest, a powerful log analysis tool][1], with support for Posgtres logs, in both syslog and stderr format.
+I'm hoping that people will give this a spin in the real world.
+I have lots of test cases, but that's never enough; I'm looking for people to crunch their logs and let me know if anything breaks.

 A brief tutorial: